Hjörleifshöfði in South-Iceland - Part II - the Hike, the Inhabitants and the Yoda Cave

-The family of the current owners (2016) of Hjörleifshöfði lived from 1832 on Hjörleifshöfði when Loftur Guðmundsson moved to this place.
+The family of the last owners (until 2020) of Hjörleifshöfði lived from 1832 on Hjörleifshöfði when Loftur Guðmundsson moved to this place.

 I love this story, it warms my heart hearing about the cooperation between the hidden people (elves) and us humans.

 Markús didn't want to change anything or upset anybody, as it were, at Hjörleifshöfði, as to not disturb the hidden powers of the nature of Iceland.